-During the initial NLAD loading process in Puerto Rico, subscribers who currently reside at the same address were identified as potential household duplicates.
+During the initial NLAD loading process in Vermont, subscribers who reside at the same address as another Lifeline subscriber must undergo duplicate address resolution because they are identified as potential household duplicates.
 Only one Lifeline Program benefit is allowed per household (See Lifeline Program rules).
-These subscribers must undergo duplicate address resolution.
+Follow the instructions below to resolve duplicate address records.

 Subscribers identified as household duplicates will appear as "Duplicate Address" in the "Duplicate Type" field of this report.

-Carriers may use the Lifeline Household Worksheet (Spanish Version) - also known as the Independent Economic Household (IEH) Worksheet - to determine if the household is eligible.
-In providing household worksheets to subscribers, the communication must comply with the requirements of paragraph 78 of the Lifeline Reform Order.
+Service providers should use the Lifeline Household Worksheet (Spanish Version coming soon) - also known as the Independent Economic Household (IEH) Worksheet - to determine if the household is eligible.
+When providing household worksheets to subscribers, the communication must comply with the requirements of Section 54.405(e)(1) – de-enrollment generally – of the Lifeline Program Rules.

-If the subscriber completed a household worksheet and the household is eligible, follow Steps 3 and 4 below to de-enroll and re-enroll the subscriber in NLAD.
+If the household is eligible: If the subscriber completed a one-per-household worksheet is found to be eligible, follow Steps 3 and 4 below to de-enroll and re-enroll the subscriber in NLAD.

-If the subscriber did not complete a household worksheet or if the household is not eligible, complete Step 3 below to de-enroll the subscriber record from NLAD.
+If the household is NOT eligible: If the subscriber did not complete a household worksheet, or if the household is not eligible, complete Step 3 below to de-enroll the subscriber record from NLAD.

-Carriers must retain the completed household worksheets in accordance with Lifeline Program documentation retention rules (47 C.F.R.
+Keep copies of the completed household worksheets in accordance with the Lifeline Program’s documentation retention rules (47 C.F.R.
 Section 54.417(a)).

-Carriers will have until December 2, 2016 to resolve any duplicate address records found on their "Detail Duplicate Subscriber Report."
+Service providers will have until January 26, 2018 to resolve any duplicate address records found on their "Detail Duplicate Subscriber Report."

 To de-enroll a subscriber from NLAD:

-If the household is eligible, carriers are not required to gather new certification forms or again examine proof of eligibility.
-For this reason, carriers may retain the service initiation date listed for the subscriber entered during the NLAD loading process.
+If the household is eligible, service providers are not required to gather new certification forms or examine proof of eligibility.
+For this reason, service providers can keep the same service initiation date listed for the subscriber that was entered during the NLAD loading process.

 To re-enroll the subscriber, follow these steps:

-On December 2, 2016, USAC will de-enroll any remaining subscribers from the "Detail Duplicate Subscriber Report" who have not been de-enrolled in accordance with the guidance provided above.
-As of this date, carriers should also no longer include these subscribers on their FCC Forms 497 for support going forward.
+On February 2, 2018, USAC will de-enroll any remaining subscribers from the "Detail Duplicate Subscriber Report" who have not been de-enrolled in accordance with the guidance provided above.
+As of this date, service providers should also no longer include these subscribers on their FCC Forms 497 for reimbursement.